Festival Director Natasha Marburger Reflects on Hosting a Virtual London Independent Film Festival

 A film festival isn’t just another platform.
 It’s not just a website with film links; it’s all the other things: meeting the filmmakers, doing Q&As, talking to each other, getting feedback, building a community, doing all the social events, all the networking, and stuff like that.
 And it is really hard to do that online.

 It was a tough challenge, but Marburger and her team pulled it off anyway.
-They conducted Q&A sessions with filmmakers who were attached to the respective films that audiences bought tickets to, hosted Instagram Live chats with the directors of selected films, and livestreamed master classes on the festival’s YouTube page.
+They conducted Q&A sessions with filmmakers which were attached to the respective films that audiences bought tickets to, hosted Instagram Live chats with the directors of selected films, and livestreamed master classes on the festival’s YouTube page.
 All week long, they pushed out content just like they would have at a physical cinema.

 Although most of these activities were smoothly adapted, Marburger admits that hosting the virtual festival just felt different.
 She misses the indispensable human moments of the annual filmmaking gathering, such as hanging out with other filmmakers and experiencing audiovisual spectacles on the big screen.
 However, she also recognizes that the online setting has brought about some interesting merits.